 - Add to dough when making bread

-- Sprinkle on your salads for some extra crunch
+- Sprinkle on your salads like broccoli salad for some extra crunch

 - Add to baked goods like muffins before putting them in the oven